 Prenatal education is the foundation of my doula

 services.
-I visit with my clients twice before their due time as this helps us
+I visit with my clients twice (once with repeat clients) before their due time as this helps us

 to get to know each other and I learn about their unique desires for their